-In order to have a chance to make a breakthrough discovery or invention, there must be significant and sustained investment in basic research.
+In order to have a chance to make a break-through discovery or invention, there must be significant and sustained investment in basic research.
 Basic research is by definition patient and long-term research.
 The rate of return of basic research, at any reasonable discount rate, will be low.
 It must therefore be financed by the government or non-profit institutions and not by for-profit firms.
-The atomic and hydrogen bombs, the nuclear reactors, the internet, the packets transmission technology, and the browser are all outcomes of basic research done many years ago.
-However, Mainland investment in basic research has remained low relative to the other major countries (see Chart 18).
-The Mainland devoted only 5 percent of its R&D expenditures to basic research, compared to the more than 15 percent of the U.S. Germany, Israel, Japan, and Russia all devoted a higher percentage of their R&D expenditures to basic research.
+The atomic and hydrogen bombs, the nuclear reactors, the internet, the packets transmission technology and the browser are all outcomes of basic research done many years ago.
+However, Mainland investment in basic research has remained low relative to other economies (see Chart 18).
+Mainland devoted only 5 percent of its R&D expenditures to basic research, compared to the more than 15 percent of the U.S. Germany, Israel, Japan, Taiwan and Russia all devoted a higher percentage of their R&D expenditures to basic research.

-Chart 18: Basic Research Expenditure as a Share of Total R&D Expenditure: Selected Countries
+Chart 18: Basic Research Expenditure as a Share of Total R&D Expenditure: Selected Economies

-Thus, it should be no surprise that the FAANG (Facebook, Amazon, Apple, Netflix and Google), and Microsoft and Uber, all originated in the U.S. The Mainland internet giants, Alibaba, Baidu, and Tencent, have all benefitted from the protection against foreign competition on the Mainland.
-However, Tencent's WeChat and its payment application are genuinely original and innovative and fit the conditions on the Mainland, where no one has personal checking accounts.
-Unfortunately, it is ingrained in the East Asian culture to respect age and established authority, it is therefore more difficult to have breakthrough discoveries or inventions of a revolutionary nature in East Asia, including China.
-While the Mainland has made great progress in science and technology and has caught up with the U.S. in a number of fields such as supercomputers and quantum communication, it still lags far behind the U.S. in many other fields, for example, in semiconductor manufacturing.
-It will take a while, in some cases a couple of decades, before the Mainland is able to match the U.S. technological capability.
+Thus, it should be no surprise that the FAANG (Facebook, Amazon, Apple, Netflix and Google), and Microsoft and Uber, all originated in the U.S. The Mainland internet giants, Alibaba, Baidu and Tencent, have all benefitted from the protection against foreign competition on the Mainland.
+However, Tencent's Wechat and Alibaba's Alipay are genuinely original innovations which fit the conditions on the Mainland, where few have fixed landline telephones or desk computers, and no one has personal checking accounts.
+Unfortunately, it is ingrained in the East Asian culture to respect age and established authority, it is therefore more difficult to have break-through discoveries or inventions of a revolutionary nature in East Asia, including China.
+While the Mainland has made great progress in science and technology, and has caught up with the U.S. in a number of fields such as super-computers, quantum communication and 5th generation wireless systems (5G), it still lags far behind the U.S. in many other fields, for example, in semiconductor manufacturing.
+It will take a while, in some cases up to a couple of decades, before the Mainland is able to fully match the U.S. technological capability.